kiok46/Go-Python-data-structures-and-sorting/README.md

 # Data-structures-and-Algorithms-in-Go-and-Python

-Basic implementation of data structures like, stack, queue, tree etc. and some important algorithms in python and Go programming language.
+Basic implementation of data structures like, stack, queue, tree etc. and some important algorithms in python and Go programming language also including various sorting algorithms.